jazzpeh/jazzpeh.github.io/_posts/2020-04-29-breadth-first-search copy.md

 image: assets/images/bfs.jpg
 ---

-## What is Breadth First Search (BFS)?
+BFS is an algorithm for traversing Graph data structures.
+It starts at some arbitrary node of a graph and explores the neighbour nodes (which are at current level) first, before moving to the next level neighbours.

 In the easiest possible way to explain:

 <canvas id="bfs" class="code-aid"></canvas>

-> BFS is an algorithm for traversing Graph data structures.
-It starts at some arbitrary node of a graph and explores the neighbour nodes (which are at current level) first, before moving to the next level neighbours.

 ## Code algorithm